Does Wegovy make you tired?

 Key takeaways

-• Fatigue is a potential side effect of Wegovy, affecting up to nearly 13% of patients in clinical trials.
+• Yes, fatigue is a possible side effect of Wegovy, reported in nearly 11% percent of people in clinical trials.

 Here's what we'll cover